 Some administrators have incorrectly assumed that they must install GroupWise on the target server prior to the migration.
-Actually, GroupWise is installed on the OES 2 server as part of the migration.
+Actually, GroupWise is installed on the OES server as part of the migration.

-Upgrading the GroupWise Version Is Not Included
+Upgrading the GroupWise Version Is Not Part of an OES Migration

 You cannot upgrade GroupWise as part of the migration to OES.
-Specifically, you cannot migrate from GroupWise 7 on NetWare to GroupWise 8 on OES 2.

-11.1.6 Migration Instructions
+10.1.6 Migration Instructions

-- "Manual Method" on page 95 - "Automated Method" on page 95
+- "Manual Method" on page 89 - "Automated Method" on page 89